 The main benefit of using a vacuum excavator is the minimum damage to existing and underground fixtures of pipework, cabling, and power or other lines.
 As the work carried out from a vacuum excavator is also more precise and accurate and there is less need for backfilling.
 Vacuum excavation is more advanced than the traditional digging methods and is a lot safer, as the process is much more controlled.
 This creates a cleaner workspace as the suction devices excavate the materials but retain them within the storage unit.
 The speed at which vacuum excavation can extract materials makes it a more cost-efficient solution and using this method is also quicker and does not involve any chemicals making the process of using a vacuum excavator environmentally friendly.

-If you are thinking you will need vacuum excavation or need a qualified vacuum excavation service for your next job then get in touch with the iSeekplant team on 1300 691 912, who can give you expert advice.
+If you are thinking you will need vacuum excavation for your next job then get in touch with the iSeekplant team on 1300 691 912 or use our get a quote tool, and we will send your request out to local suppliers in your area.